Process

 Stones:

-After working as a goldsmith for over a decade and seeing countless gemstones and diamonds, I choose high quality stones that stand out and capture my attention because of a striking or unique feature.
+After working as a goldsmith for over a decade and seeing countless gemstones and diamonds, I look for high quality stones that stand out and capture my attention because of a striking or unique feature.
 I can be drawn in by a painterly pattern of natural inclusions in a gem, the beautiful finish of a cut, or an unusual colour.
-Unless they are genuinely relevant in regards to durability and longevity, I am not so interested in conventional commercial values, and am more interested in finding stones that display a strong balance of uniqueness alongside quality.
+A well cut stone can make all the difference to the final look and feel and will bring a stone to life, and my priority is always in finding stones that display a strong balance of uniqueness alongside quality.

 These stones are often millions, if not billions, of years old, and go through many stages in their formation and to be brought from the ground into a piece of jewellery.
 Treating the material carefully and with respect acknowledges the long history and natural preciousness of it, and I appreciate when I find a stone that has clearly been handled with consideration.
 My collection is made up of stones that have had minimal or no treatment, and where the lapidary artist has allowed the natural shape and features of the stone to guide the process.
+When using stones in my work, I choose to celebrates their unusual beauty in uncomplicated designs that place the material first.

 Above image by Sophie Davidson